Displaying present location in the site.

 ”Zenitanago” Release Event 2022 in Abiko Plant

-Participation in International Initiatives (SBTs for Nature*1/TNFD*2)
+Participation in International Initiatives

 In recent years, a variety of initiatives related to nature and biodiversity have been launched around the world amid climate change, and such initiatives are likely to be rolled out further and gain momentum over the next few years.
-In fiscal 2022, NEC participated as a corporate member in the framework evaluation stage for two international initiatives that might have an impact on the business world.
+NEC participated as a corporate member in the framework evaluation stage for international initiatives that might have an impact on the business world.
 By participating in discussions and the prototyping of frameworks at the idea stage, NEC stands at the forefront of global trends, searching for solutions that will help create a society in tune with nature.

-TNFD creates a framework for disclosing nature-related financial information for the purpose of directing the flow of global capital to activities that preserve and restore nature.
-Plans call for the framework to be published in 2023.
+new windowTNFD (Taskforce on Nature-related Financial Disclosures, TNFD Forum) TNFD creates a framework for disclosing nature-related financial information for the purpose of directing the flow of global capital to activities that preserve and restore nature.

 30 by 30 is a worldwide initiative for governments which was agreed upon at the G7 Summit in 2021, to designate 30% of the earth’s land and ocean areas as protected areas by 2030.